-Management 103-1 Explanation of the material Stakeholders & Approach 105-1 topic and its Boundary Materiality
+Management 103-1 Explanation of the material Stakeholders &amp; Approach 105-1 topic and its Boundary Materiality

-GRI Standard Title GRI Standard Number Disclosure Title Location Remarks Omission Customer Health & S Safety Customer Health and Safety 416-1 Assessment of the health and safety impacts of product and service categories 100% of our significant product families are assessed for health and safety impacts.
-Customer Health and Safety 416-2 Incidents of non- compliance concerning the health and safety impacts of products and services Lexmark did not have any recorded health and safety noncompliance or associated fines in 2018.
-Marketing and Labeling 417-1 Requirements for product and service information and labeling Product Health & Safety Customer Privacy Management Approach 103-1 Explanation of the material topic and its Boundary Stakeholders & Materiality Customer Privacy 418-1 Substantiated complaints concerning breaches of customer privacy and losses of customer data Security & Privacy As of the publication date, we have received no customer complaints regarding any loss or misuse of personal information for the calendar year 2018.
-Ethics Management Approach 103-1 Explanation of the material topic and its Boundary Transparency & Ethics Economic Performance 201-4 Financial assistance received from government Lexmark received no s financial assistance fi any other governmen rom the U.S. or Public Policy 415-1 Political contributions Governance Marketing and Labeling 417-2 Incidents of non- compliance concerning product and service information and labeling Lexmark did not have incidents of non-comp service information of 2018. pliance for Marketing and Labeling 417-3 Incidents of non- compliance concerning marketing communications Transparency & Ethics Lexmark did not have any non- compliance concerning marketing communication in 2018.
-Socioeconomic Compliance 419-1 Non-compliance with laws and regulations in the social and economic area Transparency & Ethics Lexmark has not been subject to any significant fines or nonmonetar sanctions for noncompliance of laws and regulations related to accounting fraud, human rights, workplace discrimination, health and safety or corruption in 2018.
+GRI Standard Title GRI Standard Number Disclosure Title Page/ URL Remarks Omission 020 General Disclos ures Customer Health & S afety Customer Health and Safety 416-1 Assessment of the health and safety impacts of product and service categories 100% of our significe product families are assessed for health o safety impacts.
+Customer Health and Safety 416-2 Incidents of non- compliance concerning the health and safety impacts of products and services Lexmark did not have any recorded health and safety noncompliance or associated fines in 20 Marketing and Labeling 417-1 Requirements for product and service information and labeling Product Health &amp; Safety Customer Privacy Management Approach 103-1 Explanation of the material topic and its Boundary Stakeholders &amp; Materiality Customer Privacy 418-1 Substantiated complaints concerning breaches of customer privacy and losses of customer data Security &amp; Privacy As of the publication we have received no customer complaints regarding any loss o of personal informat the calendar year 20 r misuse ion for Ethics Management Approach 103-1 Explanation of the material topic and its Boundary Transparency &amp; Ethics Marketing and Labeling 417-2 Incidents of non- compliance concerning product and service information and labeling Lexmark did not hav any recorded incider of non-compliance for service information of labeling in 2020. nts or Marketing and Labeling 417-3 Incidents of non- compliance concerning marketing communications Transparency &amp; Ethics Lexmark did not hav non-compliance com marketing communic in 2020. cerning Socioeconomic Compliance 419-1 Non-compliance with laws and regulations in the social and economic area Transparency &amp; Ethics Lexmark has not been to any significant fin nonmonetary sanction noncompliance of la regulations related t fraud, human rights, discrimination, healt or corruption in 2020 es or ons for ws and o accounting workplace h and safety